Structure Formation in the Effective Field Theory of Holographic Dark Energy: Introduction

 which leads to an accelerated expansion of the Universe.
 While the model is in good agreement with current observations (see \cite{Wang:2016och} for a recent review) a covariant action has been missing.
 Recently, in \cite{Lin:2021bxv} this point has been addressed by providing a low-energy effective field theory (EFT) generalizing a first attempt in \cite{Li:2012xf} working only on the minisuperspace.
 The EFT is based on four St\"uckelberg fields leading to a Lorentz violating massive gravity theory with three degrees of freedom (two tensor modes and one scalar mode).

 The study on the influence of the holographic dark energy on the local physics has been missing in the literature.
 The EFT of the holographic dark energy has made it possible, well-motivated and very timely.
-In this paper we want to study the phenomenological consequences of the EFT focusing on the impact of the holographic dark energy on the matter growth of dark matter by studying the linear perturbations around the Friedmann-Lemaitre-Robertson-Walker (FLRW) background.
+While in \cite{Delgado:2021lzi} the impact on inflation is investigated, in this paper we want to study the phenomenological consequences of the EFT focusing on the impact of the holographic dark energy on the matter growth of dark matter by studying the linear perturbations around the Friedmann-Lemaitre-Robertson-Walker (FLRW) background.
 We will analyze both the quasistatic as the oscillating modes coming from the coupling of matter with HDE \cite{Bamba:2011ih}.
 We find that at the leading order in the momentum expansion, the equation of motion for the growth of the matter energy density contrast $\delta_m$ is the same as the one in the general relativity, while the corrections only appear at the higher order level.

 However, the linear perturbations of the EFT break down, i.e. become unstable, as soon as we enter the phantom regime $\omega_{de}<-1$ \cite{Lin:2021bxv}.
 It is common in phantom dark energy models due to the violation of the dominant dark energy condition \cite{Vikman:2004dc}.
-It may not be a pathology for our phenomenological studies, as long as the phantom transition did not occur neither in the past, nor at the present time.
+It may not be a pathology for our phenomenological studies, as long as the phantom transition did not occur neither in the past, nor at the present time (see \cite{Colgain:2021beg} for a recent discussion of the time of the turning point).
 While the transition may occur in the future, which would lead to the gradient instability -- an UV catastrophe.
 One might try to solve this problem by adding additional higher derivative operators similar to the approach in Horndeski models \cite{Deffayet:2010qz,Matsumoto:2017qil}.
 Instead, we will propose a different idea by eliminating the scalar degree of freedom by imposing additional constraints at the Hamiltonian level leading to a minimal modified gravity model with just two tensor modes \cite{Yao:2020tur}.
 By a careful choice of the constraints we can leave the background evolution untouched and only impact the scalar perturbations.